railroadmedia/soundslice/README.md

 | embed-globally\*          | boolean   |           |
 | printing-allowed          | boolean   |           |

-\* For notes about these params see the "Appendix 1 - create score parameter notes" section below
+\* For notes about these params see the "Create Score Parameter Notes" section below

 ### list scores